 Hands that wear ill-fitting gloves create the greater possibility of the club sliding in the hand during the downswing, something all golfers want to avoid.

 The composite material does offer advantages over the leather as it is less likely to shrink or fall apart after becoming wet.
-The composite material provides better breathability and water-resistant features along with a lower cost for budget-conscious golfers.
+The composite material provides better breathability, water-resistant features, and a lower cost for budget-conscious golfers.